shaunmac/coastwise/about.md

 He is dedicated to justice, equality, sustainability and the realisation of true human potential.

 A Nelson Mayoral candidate in 2013 and 2016, Richard is also the founder and leader of the New Zealand Money Free Party, which contested both the 2014 and 2017 general elections.

+The New Zealand Institute of Resource Based Economics is a leading think-tank and research organisation examining alternative economic systems.
+Richard is Director and founder.

 More info here soon..